This year has been all about cancer. Before you switch off, it’s been an uplifting and inspiring experience as a cancer consumer and advocate.

-Before I left Melbourne to live in Sydney, I had an opportune encounter with a researcher who suggested I get involved with advocacy on behalf of others with cancer.
-It took a few years to take this on board, and find the time and energy to become a volunteer.
+While I was completing treatment for ovarian cancer in Melbourne, I had an opportune encounter with a researcher who suggested I get involved with advocacy.
+It took a few years settle in Sydney, re-establish my business and emotionally recover to take this on board and find the energy to volunteer.

 Studies in this relatively new area of consumer involvement with cancer researchers have shown that the quality and content of research benefit a great deal from consumer engagement – in its direction, in its applicability to community needs, and its end value for people affected by cancer… even if it’s a mouse model, or molecular biology study, the end object will benefit from an informed consumer view.
 Research funders are now convinced and most require evidence that applicants for their funding have engaged in a meaningful way with informed consumers.